cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 In 4, note that in the current implementation there is one dissemination routine per peer, so it could happen that `tx2` is sent to a peer before `tx1` is sent to a different peer.
+Hence the importance of expression "to a given peer" in that definition.

 ### Current mempool